kbessemer/swipe_left/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.
+Swipe Left is a basic package that allows you to 'swipe left' on a widget, revealing either one or two buttons.

 ## Features

-Swipe Left is a basic package that allows you to 'swipe left' on a widget, revealing either one or two buttons.
+* Swipe Left on any widget
+* Reveals either 1 or 2 buttons beneath the widget, with customizable actions for each button
+* All colors and sizes customizable

 ## Getting started